RobCranfill/cpsr16/README.md

     {pad name} (where {pad name} was declared in the "pads" section), with a key value of a string.
 The string has ({ticks_per_measure} * {measures_per_pattern}) non-blank characters (blanks are ignored) that are either "-", meaning that pad isn't played on that tick, or a digit 0 thru 9, meaning the pad is played at that relative volume.
-(So "-" and "0" are equivalent).
+(So "-" and "0" are equivalent.)